Macdonald Carey: Radio and Broadway

-Paramount and World War II service
+Film appearances and World War II service

 Carey made his film debut in Star Spangled Rhythm (1942).
 Paramount gave him the third lead in Take a Letter, Darling (1942), directed by Mitchell Leisen.
 He followed it with Dr. Broadway (1942), which was his first starring role.
 He had a leading part in Wake Island (1942), directed by John Farrow, a big hit.

 Carey's career received a boost when borrowed by Alfred Hitchcock at Universal to play the romantic lead in Shadow of a Doubt (1943) with Joseph Cotten and Teresa Wright.
 However the momentum was halted when he enlisted in the United States Marine Corps.
 He had two months before he left, which enabled him to star in a musical for Paramount, Salute for Three (1943).
 Carey received his commission in early 1944 and attended fighter director school at Camp Murphy in Orlando, Florida.
 After school he served with Air Warning Squadron 3 with stints on Espiritu Santo, Bougainville and Mindanao.

-In 1947 Carey returned to Paramount.
+In 1947, Carey returned to Paramount.
 They put him back into leading roles: Suddenly, It's Spring (1947), directed by Leisen, co-starring Paulette Goddard; Hazard (1948), again with Goddard; and Dream Girl (1948), supporting Betty Hutton, directed by Leisen.

 Carey played Cesare Borgia in Bride of Vengeance (1948) alongside Goddard, directed by Leisen, but it was a flop.
 More popular was a Western, Streets of Laredo (1949), but William Holden was the hero; Carey was the villain.

-In 1949 he co-starred as "Nick Carraway" in Alan Ladd's version of The Great Gatsby.
+In 1949, he co-starred as "Nick Carraway" in Alan Ladd's version of The Great Gatsby.
 Carey followed this with Song of Surrender (1949), once again directed by Leisen.